claws/claws.github.com/_posts/2012-03-03-setting_up_pywws_on_os_x_10.7.3_for_use_wit_a_wh3081_wireless_weather_station.md

 ---
 layout: post
-title: "Setting up pywws on OS X 10.7.3 for use with a WH3081"
+title: "Setting up pywws on OS X 10.7.3 for use with a WH3081 wireless weather station"
 tags:
 - python
 - home automation